terraform-community-modules/tf_aws_sg/sg_zookeeper/README.md

 sg_zookeeper terraform module
 =======================

-A terraform module with contains rules for a zookeeper_cluster
+A terraform module which contains rules for a zookeeper_cluster

 Ports
 -----